top of page

 New Year’s Eve in Spain is similar to Sweden, but with one unique and important tradition: eating twelve grapes—one for each chime of the clock at midnight.
 If you manage to eat all twelve in sync with the chimes, it is said to bring good luck for the coming year.

-January 5–6 – Los Reyes Magos (The Three Kings)
+January 5–6 – Los Reyes Magos (The Three Kings) Moved to January 4th (instead of the 5th).
+The program remains unchanged.

 The holiday season reaches its climax with the Epiphany celebrations, when the Three Kings, Los Reyes Magos, arrive bearing gifts.
-On January 5, grand parades (Cabalgatas) are held, during which the Kings throw candy to children.
+On January 4th, grand parades (Cabalgatas) are held, during which the Kings throw candy to children.
 On the morning of January 6, children open their presents.

 Spanish Christmas Traditions and Symbols